rackerlabs/support-how-to/content/cloud-servers/delete-a-server.md

 When you are finished using your server and are ready to delete it, you can do this through the Cloud Control Panel.
 If you have already saved a backup image of your server, you can use that image to create a new server at a future time.
-That server is be an exact clone of your current server at the time the backup image is saved, but it has a different IP address.
+That server is an exact clone of your current server at the time the backup image is saved, but it has a different IP address.